Conjugation of isometries in Euclidean space: Rotation

 In 3D, the conjugate by a translation of a rotation about an axis is the corresponding rotation about the translated axis.
-Such a conjugation produces he screw displacement known to express an arbitrary Euclidean motion according to Chasles' theorem.
+Such a conjugation produces the screw displacement known to express an arbitrary Euclidean motion according to Chasles' theorem.

 The conjugacy class within the Euclidean group E(3) of a rotation about an axis is a rotation by the same angle about any axis.

 The conjugate closure of a singleton containing a rotation in 3D is E+(3).

 In 2D it is different in the case of a k-fold rotation: the conjugate closure contains k rotations (including the identity) combined with all translations.